SoftUni-Internal/interactive-content/EN/05-While-Loop/07-Homework.md

 | Torronto | |
 | Spotify | |

-### Comments
+[hints]
+[hint]
-- Andreea is searching for a book with name "The Spot".
+Andreea is searching for a book with name "The Spot".
 The library contains 4 books.
-- The first book is "Hunger Games", the second - "Harry Potter", the third - "Torronto", the fourth - "Spotify"
+The first book is "Hunger Games", the second - "Harry Potter", the third - "Torronto", the fourth - "Spotify".
+[/hint]
+[hint]
-- Since there aren\'t other books in the library, reading names is stopped.
+Since there aren\'t other books in the library, reading names is stopped.
 Andreea didn\'t find the book.
+[/hint]
+[/hints]

 [/task-description]
 [tests]
 [test open]